How To Apply For Aid

 Federal Direct Parent PLUS Loans

-To apply for the Direct Parent PLUS loan, have your parents return the Plus Application included with your Award Notice package.
+To apply for the Direct Parent PLUS loan, have your parent return the PLUS Application included in the Financial Aid Awards booklet, which you received with your Financial Aid Award Notice.
+This application can also be found in the forms section of of the Financial Aid website.
 Applicants must pass a credit check to be approved for this loan.

 Federal Direct Graduate PLUS Loans

-To apply for the Direct Graduate PLUS loan, fill out the application that can be found in the forms section in the Financial Aid website and submit it to Pace University.
+To apply for the Direct Graduate PLUS loan, return the PLUS Application included in the Financial Aid Awards booklet, which you received with your Financial Aid Award Notice.
+This application that can be found in the forms section in the Financial Aid website.
 Applicants must pass a credit check to be approved for this loan.

 Pace University Endowed Scholarships